Bill

 AI Summary

-This bill expands the definition of a "small renewable energy project" to include electrical generation facilities in Planning District 8 with a capacity of up to 100 megawatts that produce electricity from biomass, energy from waste, or municipal solid waste, provided these facilities utilize "anaerobic digestion technology" (a process that breaks down organic matter in the absence of oxygen) to process most of their organic waste, including food waste and municipal sludge, by January 1, 2030.
-Additionally, the bill directs the Department of Environmental Quality to study technologies for reducing carbon dioxide and methane emissions from waste-to-energy facilities, explore methods for creating biomethane (a renewable natural gas), and propose any necessary legislative changes to support these initiatives, with findings to be reported to the Air Pollution Control Board by December 1, 2026.
+This bill expands the definition of a "small renewable energy project" to include certain electrical generation facilities in Planning District 8 that are capable of generating up to 100 megawatts of electricity from sources like biomass, energy from waste, or municipal solid waste, provided they utilize anaerobic digestion technology to process most of their organic waste, including food waste and municipal sludge, by January 1, 2030.
+Anaerobic digestion technology is defined as a process that enables anaerobic digestion, which is a biological process that breaks down organic matter in the absence of oxygen.
+Furthermore, the bill directs the Department of Environmental Quality to study practical technologies for waste-to-energy facilities to reduce carbon dioxide and methane emissions, explore technologies for creating biomethane (a renewable natural gas), and recommend any necessary legislative changes to support such programs, with a report due to the Air Pollution Control Board by December 1, 2026.

 Committee Categories